wayofm/station-handbook/README.md

 #### Making changes to a charter

-Charters can and should be updated as needed, but a standard process should be followed.
+Charters can and should be updated as needed, but a [standard process should be followed](#updating-living-documents).
 Workgroups should discuss revisions together and make an announcement to the other workgroups when a new version of the charter is released.

 Some charter changes will require approval from the Steering Committee before the new version can be released.
 These are the four questions marked with asterisks above, as they concern the specific role and responsibilities of the workgroup and how it fits in with the rest of WAYO.
-Any change to the answers for these questions should be submitted as a draft proposal to the Steering Committee for approval.
+When following the process to [update a living document](#updating-living-documents), make sure that a representative from the Steering Committee is included as a reviewer.
 Additionally, the Steering Committe must approve the initial version of any workgroup's charter prior to its first publication.

 #### A workgroup's initial charter